The device doesn't seem to charge

 You can force your device to restart or shut down in situations where it stops responding or won't restart normally.
 No settings or personal data get deleted during a forced restart.

-- Press and hold down the power key and the volume up key at the same time for 6 seconds.
+- Long press the power key and the volume up key at the same time for 6 seconds.

 - Your device vibrates once.
 Depending on whether you wish to force the device to restart or shut down, proceed as follows.